CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 s3://pets/dogs/small,s3://pets/dogs
 ```

-- The URIS in each account must match?
+- The URIS between accounts must match?

-Now, we can compare de `s3://pets/dogs/` URI with `s3://puppies` for example.
+No. For example, we can compare the `s3://pets/dogs/` URI in account 1 with the `s3://puppies` URI in account 2.

 - Can the S3 URI contain folders?